vdsabev/overstate/README.md

 // You're welcome.
 Remember I helped you get rich 💰
 ```

 The `app` function is a very thin layer on top of Derpy to reduce boilerplate if you use [picodom](https://github.com/picodom/picodom) or a similar library.
+It also adds a custom `store.destroy()` method to unsubscribe from rendering, effectively "destroying" your app, although the store will work just the same.

-It uses `requestAnimationFrame` by default to throttle rendering.
+Calling `app` uses `requestAnimationFrame` by default to throttle rendering.
 Alternatively, provide your own function in `app({ throttle: ... })`.
 Look at you, smartypants! 🦉

-You can write your own function to render the model however you want.
-For more examples with different view layers, see [the CodePen collection](https://codepen.io/collection/DNdBBG).

-## Other FAQs
+## FAQs
-### Can I do funky stuff like return new actions dynamically, for code splitting and whatnot?
-It's on the roadmap, which means I thought about doing it once, but was too lazy to write it myself.
-Care to make a pull request?

 ### So this is cool, where can I find out more?
 I'm glad you asked!
 Here are some useful resources:
 - Feel free to ask questions and file issues [right here in GitHub](https://github.com/vdsabev/derpy/issues)